making new year resolutions and five steps to accomplish them

 Make a New Year Resolution

-Then how should we make New Year Resolutions?
+Then how should we make New Year’s Resolutions?
 Goal setting is a healthy practice.
-Biblically, we need to make sure that we commit whatever we do to the Lord and let Him establish our plans (Proverbs 16:3).
+Biblically, we must commit whatever we do to the Lord and let Him establish our plans (Proverbs 16:3).
 Likewise, many more bible verses give wisdom to planning and goal setting.
-Therefore, setting goals and making New Year’s resolutions are good practices as long as we keep in mind that God wants to work in and through our lives.
+Therefore, setting goals and making New Year’s resolutions are good practices as long as we remember that God wants to work in and through our lives.

 What should our New Year’s Resolutions Be?